 Seattle, WA 98124-4019

 If your permit does not require review, you’ll receive your permit immediately after you apply (either online or in person).
-If you apply by mail or fax, we’ll send your permit to you.
+If you apply by mail or messenger, we’ll send your permit to you.

-If your permit requires review, our electrical plan reviewers will notify if you if plan changes are needed.
-We’ll issue your permit after you make all correct and pay any outstanding fees.
+If your permit requires review, our electrical plan reviewers will notify if you if plan corrections are needed.
+We’ll issue your permit after you make all corrections.

 Most permits require three electrical inspections: cover, service, and final.